Elliptic multizetas and the elliptic double shuffle relations: Geometric Elliptic Multizetas

 \subsection{Linear independence}

-In this subsection, we complete the proof of Theorem \ref{duality} by proving that the family of iterated Eisenstein integrals is linearly independent over $\C$, and that as a consequence $\cI^{\rm Eis} \otimes_{\Q} \C \cong T^c(V_{\mathrm{Eis}}) \otimes_{\Q}\C$ as $\C$-algebras.
-In fact, the linear independence statement we prove is more general, and shows that iterated Eisenstein integrals are linearly independent over a certain function field in one variable.
+In this subsection, we complete the proof of Theorem \ref{duality} by showing that the family of iterated Eisenstein integrals is linearly independent over $\C$, and that as a consequence $\cI^{\rm Eis} \otimes_{\Q} \C \cong T^c(V_{\mathrm{Eis}}) \otimes_{\Q}\C$ as $\C$-algebras.
+Although these results can meanwhile also be deduced from \cite{Matthes:IterIntQMod}, which proves linear independence of iterated integrals of quasimodular forms for $\SL_2(\Z)$ over the (fraction field of the) ring of quasimodular forms for $\SL_2(\Z)$ (see also \cite{Brown:II} for a similar result), we give a slightly different proof here in the special case of Eisenstein series which has the advantage that it works over a larger field of coefficients.

-We will use the following general linear independence result. \begin{thm}[\cite{DDMS}] Let $(\cA,\dd)$ be a differential algebra over a field $k$ of characteristic zero, whose ring of constants $\ker(\dd)$ is precisely equal to $k$.
-Let $\cC$ be a differential subfield of $\cA$ (i.e.~a subfield such that $\dd \cC \subset \cC$), $X$ any set with associated free monoid $X^*$.
+The main idea is to use the following general linear independence result. \begin{thm}[{\cite[Theorem 2.1]{DDMS}}] Let $(\cA,\dd)$ be a differential algebra over a field $k$ of characteristic zero, whose ring of constants $\ker(\dd)$ is precisely equal to $k$.
+Let $\cC$ be a differential subfield of $\cA$ (that is, a subfield such that $\dd \cC \subset \cC$), $X$ any set with associated free monoid $X^*$.
 Suppose that $S \in \cA \langle \!\langle X \rangle \!\rangle$ is a solution to the differential equation

 where $M=\sum_{x \in X}u_xx \in \cC \langle \!\langle X \rangle \!\rangle$ is a homogeneous series of degree $1$, with initial condition $S_1=1$, where $S_1$ denotes the coefficient of the empty word in the series $S$.
 The following are equivalent: \begin{enumerate} \item[(i)] The family of coefficients $(S_w)_{w \in X^*}$ of $S$ is linearly independent over $\cC$. \item[(ii)] The family $\{u_x\}_{x \in X}$ is linearly independent over $k$, and we have